ulelab/ultraplex/README.md

 This option allows the user to specify how many mismatches are permitted when detecting which 3’ barcode a read contains.
 If set to zero, then the 3’ barcode must match the expected barcode perfectly.
 By default, this value is set to zero mismatches.

 ### Adapter sequence (-a, --adapter):
 The 3’ adapter sequence to be removed.
-By default this is the Illumina universal sequencing adapter "AGATCGGAAGAGCGGTTCAG".
+By default this is the Illumina universal sequencing adapter "AGATCGGAAGAGCACACGTCTGAA".
 For paired-end demultiplexing, this adapter only applies to the forward read (i.e. input 1, option -i)

 ### Adapter sequence 2 (-a2, --adapter2):
 The 3’ adapter to be removed for the reverse read (option -i2) for paired-end demultiplexing.
-By default this is “AGATCGGAAGAGCGTCGTG”.
+By default this is “AGATCGGAAGAGCACACGTCTGAA”.

 ### Minimum quality score (-q, --phredquality):
 The minimum quality score for 3’ end trimming (this uses the Cutadapt functionality).
 By default this is set to 30 (0.1% error rate).
 However, in some circumstances (especially when 3’ adaptors are used) it may be desirable to reduce the stringency of this.